 A. Natural Binders

-- Acacia (Gum Arabic): Used as 10–25% solution.
+- Acacia (gum arabic): Used as a 10–25% solution.

-- Tragacanth: Used as 2% mucilage.
+- Tragacanth: Used as a 2% mucilage.

-- Gelatin: Used as 10–15% solution.
+- Gelatin: Used as a 10–15% solution.

 B. Synthetic/Semi-synthetic Binders

-Uses of Binders
+Uses

 - Binding tablet granules together to form a compact tablet

-- Improving hardness and mechanical strength of tablets
+- Improving hardness and mechanical strength

-- Enabling granulation process in tablet manufacturing
+- Enabling the granulation process in tablet manufacturing

 8. Diluents (Fillers)

-Diluents are inert substances added to tablet formulations to increase the bulk of the tablet to a practical size for compression and handling.
+Diluents are inert substances added to tablet formulations to increase bulk to a practical size for compression and handling.
+Many APIs are potent and needed in very small doses (e.g., 0.5 mg).
+Diluents add volume to make the tablet a manageable size, usually 100–500 mg.

 Types of Diluents